These Teen Girls Invented A Straw To Test Your Drink For Common Date Rape Drugs

-A group of high school girls are trying to make it easier for people to protect themselves from having their drinks spiked with date-rape drugs.
+A group of high school girls in the US are trying to make it easier for people to protect themselves from having their drinks spiked with date-rape drugs.
 They want to make Smart Straws that will test the drinks on the spot.

 Susana Cappello, Carolina Baigorri and Victoria Roca of Gulliver Preparatory High School in Miami won the Miami Herald's Business Plan Challenge with their invention last month.
 The straws would test for GBH and ketamine, two of the most commonly used drugs used to intoxicate victims.